dustinsterk/dustinsterk.github.io/_posts/2022-05-18-track-addict-setup.md

 ## Usage

-The normal setup is faily straight forward.
+The normal setup is fairly straight forward.
 Attach the camera to the suction mount and position inside the car.
 Run the lapel mic to a place within the car cockpit (I usually clip it to a seatbelt or close to the floorboard).
 Run the USB charging cables and tape all cords down (I use blue painters tape).
-Plug in the OBD reader, mount the external GPS so that it has good visibilty to the sky, place the phone in your phone holder, and finally start the TrackAddict software and select your track.
+Plug in the OBD reader, mount the external GPS so that it has good visibility to the sky, place the phone in your phone holder, and finally start the TrackAddict software and select your track.
 The software will connect to your external 16Hz GPS (BLE), connect to your OBD reader (BLE) to gather data from the engine, and control the camera start and stop recording functions via wifi.

 >Once last gotcha with this camera.
 Ensure you turn spot metering **ON**.
 If you do not (like I mistakenly did), the inside footage of the car will be perfect, but anything outside the windshield will be just a white washout.
 ![](../images/sjcam-spotmetering.png)